LeXuanKhanh/rn-collapsable-list-example/readme.md

-# Collapsable / Expandalbe / Accordion List in React Native using FLashList and Reanimated
+# Collapsable / Expandable / Accordion List in React Native using FlashList and Reanimated

 Fix mostly issues might happen with slow / fast scrolling